A VPN can be relied upon to stay secure online and maintain your privacy.

 Criminals can take advantage of open and unencrypted networks to steal important data like your bank details, credit cards, photos, and other personal information.

 When you use the public WiFi connection in a café, hotel, or airport you are putting your sensitive data at risk.

 Hackers are increasingly targeting hotels and shopping malls in pursuit of high-value targets.
-A recent Bloomberg report explains how some criminals check in to hotels with the explicit goal of stealing valuable data.

 You can protect your device by using a VPN, which will encrypt your internet traffic and make it much, much harder for hackers to intercept and steal your data.